 The use of this tactic isn’t reserved for movie stars and politicians.
 You can use it in everyday conversations to great effect.

 For example, your partner comes home and asks you to take the rubbish out.
 You’ve had a really long day and don’t want to go outside into the cold.
 Instead of potentially starting an argument by refusing to do it, you change the topic of conversation in the hope of avoiding the task.

 For example, you can bring up the terrible effects of plastics that are in our oceans at the moment.
 Then suggest you watch a documentary on the subject that happens to be on TV that night.

-However, if you are guilty of using red herring fallacy a lot, then you’re partner might clock on and not let you get away from the subject.
+However, if you are guilty of using red herring fallacy a lot, then your partner might clock on and not let you get away from the subject.
 So it is best to save the technique for when you really want to swing something in your favour.